 If the Panel determines that a violation has occurred, the Panel shall then determine the appropriate sanction(s).
-Members of the College community who are determined to have violated this Policy may be subject to sanctions depending on the nature and severity of the offense, regardless of whether the Title IX Sexual Harassment is the subject of a criminal investigation or results in a criminal conviction.
+Members of the College community who are determined to have violated this Policy may be subject to sanctions depending on the nature and severity of the offense, regardless of whether the sexual misconduct is the subject of a criminal investigation or results in a criminal conviction.